Carhop

 The uniforms of early carhops were important, as many drive-ins were competing and something eye-catching was seen as gamesmanship.
 There was often a military, airline, space age, or cheerleader theme, or any other concept an owner thought would bring customers in.

 In popular culture

 A carhop was the most prominent image on the poster for the film American Graffiti.
 Marsha and Wendy, carhops at Arnold's Drive-in, were recurring characters during the early seasons of the TV series Happy Days.
-The decline of the carhop was shown in the film The Founder, where Ray Kroc (portrayed by Michael Keaton) is complaining of a wrong order to one carhop at an unnamed drive-in, who ignores his grievance and skates off to flirt with nonpaying customers.
-Later in the film, when Maurice McDonald is telling of the advent of his titular restaurant, he says he and his brother laid off all their carhops due to said issues, superseding them with the "Speedee System" where customers were better served.
+The decline of the carhop was depicted in the film The Founder, where Ray Kroc (portrayed by Michael Keaton) is complaining of a wrong order to one carhop at an unnamed drive-in, who ignores his grievance and skates off to flirt with nonpaying customers.
+Later in the film, when Maurice McDonald is telling of the advent of his titular restaurant, he says he and his brother laid off all their carhops due to said issues, superseding them with the Speedee System where customers were better served.